influxdata/influxdb/docs/contributing.md

     cd $GOPATH/src/github.com/influxdb
     git clone git@github.com:influxdb/influxdb

+You can add the line `export GOPATH=$HOME/gocodez` to your bash/zsh file to be set for every shell instead of having to manually run it everytime.

 We have a pre commit hook to make sure code is formatted properly before you commit any changes.
 We strongly recommend using the pre commit hook to guard against accidentally committing unformatted